TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

 .. class:: NullImporter(path_string)

-   The :class:`NullImporter` type is a :pep:`302` import hook that handles non-directory path strings by failing to find any modules.
+   The :class:`NullImporter` type is a :pep:`302` agiza hook that handles non-directory path strings by failing to find any modules.
 Calling this type with an existing directory or empty string raises :exc:`ImportError`.
    Otherwise, a :class:`NullImporter` instance is returned.